corpex/rubdian/README.md

 ## Donations

-If you think rubdian improved your life drop me some nuts.
+If you think rubdian improved your life drop us some nuts.

 ## Contributing